 And that’s it!
 This apple pie smoothie recipe is a great way of enjoying apple season and a great option for a filling healthy breakfast in a glass.
 It’s a quick breakfast quenching your sweet tooth using whole ingredients and all the flavors of apple pie.

 Love big filling smoothies like this?
 Also try these popular smoothie recipes out.

 - Blueberry Avocado Smoothie

 A healthy apple smoothie with benefits, here we go!

 Apple Pie Almond Butter Smoothie

 Apple pie lovers, you'll get a kick out of this fall-inspired Apple Pie Almond Butter Smoothie!

 - 1 large granny smith apple, cored and chopped

-- 1 tablespoon pure maple syrup, or to taste
+- 1 Tbsp pure maple syrup, to taste

 - Pinch allspice